This will be a very brief overview of our 2024 HackUTD hackathon project.

 very under documented) OpenTelemetry python instrumentation, written

-directly into the service, which hooked up to a Jaeger
+directly into the service, which hooked up to a Jaeger instance

 Overall it was a very good, although exhausting hackathon, and we produced a very interesting project.
 I learned a lot, and was definitely the most hands on experience that I've had with Kafka.
 A couple take aways: